ze/start/README.md

 * Local caching of the configuration.
 * No installation necessary.

-## usage
+## Usage

 * Set the page to open on browser open to `ze.github.io/start`.
-* To add a new item or column, press the new item button on the lower right.
+* To add a new item or column, press the new item button on the lower right and:
-  * Clicking on the page allows for a new column with a maximum of four columns.
+  * Left Click on the page to add a new column with a maximum of four columns.
-  * Click on column body to add a new named url with a maximum of 10 items per column.
+  * Left Click on column body to add a new named url with a maximum of 10 items per column.
+* To change column information:
-* Click on a column header to change the name or delete the column.
+  * Right click column header to change name or delete column.
+  * Right click row to change protocol/url/name or delete entry.